mattmurray/deep_reinforcement_learning/tennis/report.md

 As each agent is an opponent learning to play the tennis game, and receives a reward each time it hits the ball over the net, both agents need to collaborate as well as compete to maximise the available score at the end of each episode.

-For this reason, and that both agents are interacting with the same environment, there is a benefit to setting up the algorithm so that both agents share experiences as well as have the same hyperparameters.
+For this reason there is a benefit to setting up the algorithm so that both agents share experiences as well as have the same hyperparameters.
 This allows them to both learn at similar rates, and by pooling experiences, both should in theory learn at a faster rate.

 The algorithm used was DDPG with two agents, with separate actor/critics but a pooled replay buffer.